ellakoa/postcard-poem/content/posts/leap-of-faith.md

 title: Leap of Faith
 description: It is always empowering to see a heron launch itself into the air with seemingly little effort.
-For a bird that looks almost prehistoric, its moves are very ballerina like, its grey feathers floating with its moves as chiffon.
+For a bird that looks almost prehistoric, its moves are very ballerina like, the herons grey feathers floats with its moves as a chiffon wrap.
+The Norfolk Broads has many fine examples of Herons standing still as statues along the river banks making them a little bit tricky to spot.
 collection: Northfolk Views
 aspect: portrait
 image: /img/heron-norfolk-broads-leap-of-faith5c-2.jpg